 HSAs can provide a unique solution to help cover future medical costs, from out-of-pocket expenses for those who retire early to large medical expenses in retirement that would otherwise require a retirement plan withdrawal.

 HSAs offer multiple tax benefits as well.
-Similar to 401(k) retirement plans and individual retirement accounts (IRAs), money can be allocated to investment options.
+Similar to traditional 401(k) retirement plans and individual retirement accounts (IRAs), money can be allocated to investment options.
 There are no federal taxes on the money you contribute through payroll deduction or on any investment earnings while the money is in the account.
-Unlike 401(k) plans and IRAs, there are no taxes on qualified withdrawals.
+Unlike traditional 401(k) plans and IRAs, there are no taxes on qualified withdrawals.

 Funding Postretirement Medical Expenses